Binance affiliate program · Updated July 2026

 The "no application" shortcut

 Here's the part that resolves the most common confusion.
-The affiliate program's higher ceiling is gated behind a review and an audience you may not have.
-But you don't need to clear that review to get the top rebate on your own trading.
+The affiliate program's higher ceiling is gated behind approval and an audience you may not have.
+But you don't need to clear that approval to get the top rebate on your own trading.

 Worked example: what "qualifying" is actually worth